What is Aloe Vera?

 The popularity of aloe vera has skyrocketed recently, mostly due to its health benefits, its use in natural cosmetics and beauty products.

-Aloe vera uses are appreciated in the health and beauty industry that is worth billions of dollars.
+Aloe vera uses are appreciated in the health and beauty industry that are worth billions of dollars.

 Aloe vera is also available as a supplement for various purposes.
 Even aloe vera juice is available in the market for consumption.